flipperdevices/flipperzero-firmware/ReadMe.md

 Requires a connected dev board running Marauder FW.
 [See install instructions from UberGuidoZ here.](https://github.com/UberGuidoZ/Flipper/tree/main/Wifi_DevBoard#marauder-install-information)

 ## Get the app
-1. Make sure you're logged in with a github account (otherwise the downloads in step 2 wont work)
+1. Make sure you're logged in with a github account (otherwise the downloads in step 2 won't work)
 2. Navigate to the [FAP Build](https://github.com/0xchocolate/flipperzero-wifi-marauder/actions/workflows/build.yml)
    GitHub action workflow, and select the most recent run, scroll down to artifacts.
 3. The FAP is built for the `dev` and `release` channels of both official and unleashed firmware.
 Download the artifact corresponding to your firmware version.
-4. Extract `ESP32_WiFi_Marauder.fap` from the ZIP file to your Flipper Zero SD card, preferably under Apps/GPIO along the rest of the GPIO apps.
+4. Extract `ESP32_WiFi_Marauder.fap` from the ZIP file to your Flipper Zero SD card, preferably under Apps/GPIO along with the rest of the GPIO apps.

 From a local clone of this repo, you can also build the app yourself using ufbt.